The Mysterious Sisters

 After settling things with Wataru, we returned to our seats together.
 Sitting in was definitely the right call after all.

 "Village Chief-san?
-Just what did you…"
+What on earth did you…"

 "I don't know what you're talking about.
 Now, you had something you wanted to ask the Hero, right?
 Go ahead."